alternet/alternet.ml/parsing/src/site/markdown/parsing.md

 #### Token mappers and rule mappers

-What is missing is the implementation of each mapper.
+What is missing is the implementation of each mapper `CalcTokens` and `CalcRules`.
 The signature of a token mapper is :

 ```java
     Node transform(